User defined functions

 }

-public void setParameterValue(int argumentIndex, double argumentValue) {
+public void setParameterValue(int parameterIndex, double parameterValue) {

-if (argumentIndex == 0) x = argumentValue;
+if (parameterIndex== 0) x = parameterValue;

-if (argumentIndex == 1) y = argumentValue;
+if (parameterIndex== 1) y = parameterValue;

 }